spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-sending-an-email.md

 The templates must be placed within the module's Presentation layer.
 In our example `src/Pyz/Zed/Customer/Presentation/Mail/customer_registration.text.twig`, you can use the same trans filter as used with Yves and Zed templates.

-`TwigRenderer` is the default renderer, but you can add your own Renderer by implementing the `RendererInterface`.
+`TwigRenderer` is the default renderer, but you can add your own renderer by implementing the `RendererInterface`.

 We also provide a basic layout file where you can inject concrete content files to.
 If you want to build your own layout, you need to have the following in your template: